Multi-core network packet steering

+Network packet steering of transmitted and received traffic for multi-core architectures (multi-core network packet steering) is needed in modern network computing environments, especially in data centers, where the high bandwidth and heavy loads would easily congest a single core's queue.
-For this reason many techniques, both in hardware and in software, are leveraged in order to distribute the incoming load of packets across the cores of the processor.

-On the traffic-receiving side, the most notable techniques presented in this article are: RSS, aRFS, RPS and RFS.
+For this reason, many techniques, both in hardware and in software, are used in order to distribute the incoming packets across the cores of the processor.
+On the traffic-receiving side, the most important techniques are RSS, aRFS, RPS and RFS.
+For transmission, XPS is important.

-For transmission, we will focus on XPS.

-As shown by the figure beside, packets coming into the network interface card (NIC) are processed and loaded to the receiving queues managed by the cores (which are usually implemented as ring buffers within the kernel space).

-The main objective is being able to leverage all the cores available within the CPU to process incoming packets, while also improving performances like latency and throughput.
+Packets coming into the network interface card (NIC) are processed and loaded to the receiving queues managed by the cores (which are usually implemented as ring buffers within the kernel space).
+The main objective is being able to use all the cores available within the CPU to process incoming packets, while also improving latency and throughput.

 Hardware techniques

 Hardware accelerated techniques like RSS and aRFS are used to route and load balance incoming packets across the multiple cores' queues of a processor.

 Those hardware supported methods achieve extremely low latencies and reduce the load on the CPU, as compared to the software based ones.
 However they require a specialized hardware integrated within the network interface controller (which, for example, is usually available on more advanced cards, like the SmartNIC).